StephenbDennis/SmartController/README.md

 9).
 The last node to start is the guide node.
 This is done with ```rosrun setup_tf tf_guide```

 10).
-The robot should start driving at this point.
+The robot will start driving to the selected point.